 - Pain and suffering – The physical pain a victim experiences are extreme following sexual abuse.
 These damages cover the physical pain felt during and after abuse.

-- Emotional distress – Compensation can never take away the emotional sting of sexual abuse, but it may help.
+- Emotional distress – Compensation can never take away the emotional sting of sexual abuse, but it may help by ensuring you can access mental and emotional counseling and ongoing mental health support.

 - Lost enjoyment of life – Some people struggle to regain control and enjoyment of their lives in the months and years after the abuse.
 Suing a perpetrator for sexual abuse may compensate you for this pain.